 Weights have been calculated for pupils and parents.
-There are no weights for teachers and any teacher analysis is carried out unweighted.
+There are no weights for teachers and any teacher analysis is carried out unweighted (though the year 2 report contains no teacher results).
 Some of the data reported in the wellbeing tables involves analysis of matched year 1-2 pupil data with parent data for those year groups.
 This is only done when an individual match can be made based on gender, date of birth, year group and school.
 For this analysis the parent weight was used.